Intrinsic tension in the supernova sector of the local Hubble constant measurement and its implications: Analysis

 While the three models (A,B,C) treat the intrinsic scatter in the peak magnitudes in the calibration sample differently, they all consistently show that the slope of the SN colour correction, $\beta_{\rm cal}$, in the calibration sample is larger than in the cosmological sample $\beta$.
 We find $\beta_{\rm cal}-\beta=1.23\pm0.54$ for model A, $\beta_{\rm cal}-\beta=1.51\pm0.40$ for model B and $\beta_{\rm cal}-\beta=1.05\pm0.56$ for model C. Figure~\ref{beta-diff} shows the marginalised posterior distribution for $\beta_{\rm cal}-\beta$ obtained for the three models.
 Numerical estimation of the probability that $\beta_{\rm cal}\leq\beta$ yields $0.017$ ($2.4\sigma$) for model A, $\sim10^{-4}$ ($3.8\sigma$) for model B and $0.025$ ($2.2\sigma$) for model C.

 Table~\ref{bestmodels} provides goodness of fit quantified by the maximum likelihood and the Bayesian Information Criteria (BIC).
 Since all three extensions to the baseline model are constrained solely by the data in the SN calibration sample, we compute both metrics using $\ln L_{\rm SN\,cal}$ from the corresponding data block.
 We find strong evidence favouring model B ($\Delta{\rm BIC}\ll -6$) over the baseline model.
 Model A yields a substantially better fit than the baseline model, but its free intrinsic scatter $\sigma_{\rm int\,cal}$ turns out to be a redundant parameter (no detection: the maximum likelihood found at $\sigma_{\rm int\,cal}=0$ and fit yielding merely an upper bound, see Table~\ref{bestmodels} and Figure~\ref{SN_params_2par_extension}) and for this reason the model is less preferred than model B. The predictive power of model C is substantially reduced by the fact that a large part of the anomaly is effectively absorbed by intrinsic scatter which is fixed at the value inferred from the cosmological sample.
-Consequently, model C is not supported by the data.
+Consequently, model C is less favoured than the baseline model in terms of BIC, although fully consistent with the data.

 The strongest discrepancy between $\beta_{\rm cal}$ and $\beta$ is found for model B which is the most favoured by the data among the three extensions to the baseline model considered here.
 The vanishing intrinsic scatter in the calibration sample assumed in this model indicates that independent colour correction results in maximally improved precision of the SN standardisation in the calibration sample.
 This can be also realised by fitting a model with a universal colour correction ($\beta=\beta_{\rm cal}$) and free $\sigma_{\rm int\,cal}$.
 The fit yields $\sigma_{\rm int\,cal}=0.135\pm0.034$ demonstrating directly that the assumption of universal SN colour correction substantially degrades the precision of the SN standardisation in the calibration sample.
 It is also worth emphasizing that model B has a greater predictive power than the baseline model in a broader context.
 As we discuss in the following section, the new SN colour correction in the calibration sample can be straightforwardly linked to the standard dust extinction known from the Milky Way.